Vietnam.vn - Nền tảng quảng bá Việt Nam

 European Commission President Ursula von der Leyen and European Council President Antonio Costa speak at a press conference at the end of the EU Summit in Brussels, Belgium, March 20.
 (Source: AP)

-The EC’s recommendation is both a warning about the seriousness of the security situation in Europe and raises questions about the calculations behind recent decisions by the bloc, especially in the context of signs of de-escalation and progress in peace negotiations to end the conflict in Ukraine.
-Is Europe acting more on emotion and prejudice than on new realities and its long-term interests?
+The EC’s recommendation is both a warning about the seriousness of the security situation in Europe and also raises questions about the calculations behind recent decisions by the bloc, especially in the context of signs of de-escalation and progress in peace negotiations to end the conflict in Ukraine.
+Is Europe acting more on emotions and prejudices than on new realities and in its long-term interests?

 The hidden meaning behind the new EU recommendation

-Therefore, recommendations like those made by the German government to its people at that time were understandable.
-On the contrary, the new recommendation from the EU took place in the context of the US changing its policy, actively promoting a solution to end the war, the two sides Russia and Ukraine reached an agreement to stop attacking each other's energy facilities for 30 days and reduce confrontation in the Black Sea.
+Therefore, recommendations like those made by the German government at that time to its people are understandable.
+But on the contrary, the new recommendation of the EU took place in the context of the US changing its policy, actively promoting a solution to end the war, the two sides Russia and Ukraine reached an agreement to stop attacking each other's energy facilities for 30 days and reduce confrontation in the Black Sea.
 In this new context, the EU's making such a recommendation may contain broader geopolitical implications and calculations.

 Tại Hội nghị Thượng đỉnh về Ukraine ở thủ đô Paris (Pháp) diễn ra ngày 27-3, các đồng minh châu Âu cho biết, hiện tại không phải là thời điểm dỡ bỏ lệnh trừng phạt đối với Nga.